bbauska/BI-JS-for-webdev/README.md

 If you pass two arguments, in this case, the slice method will return all the characters from the first index up to, but not including the second index.

-So here if I do console.log(result), We should get the output as World.
+Here if I do console.log(result), We should get the output as World.

-So let&apos;s run this program, and you will see we get World as well.
+Let&apos;s run this program, and you will see we get World as well.
 Let&apos;s also look at a substring method.

-So same what we can do is, we can say let result2 and here we can say str2.substring.
+Same what we can do is, we can say let result2 and here we can say str2.substring.
 And here we can pass again, 7 and 12.

-So this substring method extracts a section of a string, and again, it returns a new string without modifying the original string.
+This substring method extracts a section of a string, and again, it returns a new string without modifying the original string.

 Here also you can pass one or two arguments.
 Here we are passing a two argument.

-So this method will return all the characters from the first index up to but not including the second index.
+This method will return all the characters from the first index up to but not including the second index.

-So here also, if I do console.log(result2), we should get the same output.
+Here also, if I do console.log(result2), we should get the same output.

-So let&apos;s run this program, and you will see that we get world and world in both the cases.
+Let&apos;s run this program, and you will see that we get world and world in both the cases.

-So let&apos;s summarize this, in JavaScript string manipulation is the process of performing operations on strings such as, concatenating, extracting, substrings.
+Let&apos;s summarize this, in JavaScript string manipulation is the process of performing operations on strings such as, concatenating, extracting, substrings.